fastvideo/gpu-camera-sample/README.md

    * Create \<Project root\>\OtherLibs\GenICam folder.
    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-SDK.zip into \<Project root\>\OtherLibs\GenICam folder.
    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-Runtime.zip into \<Project root\>\OtherLibs\GenICam\library\CPP

+You also can download precompiled libs from <a href="https://drive.google.com/open?id=1ZMOWXPctzdONz7kAylv3A6BNmyKQ8tfc" target="_blank">here</a>

 * Open src\GPUCameraSample.pro in Qt Creator.
 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 To enable XIMEA camera support, open common_defs.pri and uncomment line DEFINES += SUPPORT_XIMEA.
 * Build the project.